grafana/tempo/docs/tempo/website/getting-started/tempo-in-grafana.md

 # Tempo in Grafana

-[Grafana 7.4](https://grafana.com/grafana/download/7.4.5) and more recent versions have a built-in Tempo datasource that can be used to query Tempo and visualize traces.
+Grafana has a built-in Tempo datasource that can be used to query Tempo and visualize traces.
 This page describes the high-level features and their availability.
 Use the latest versions for best compatibility and stability.

 ## View trace by ID
 The most basic functionality is to visualize a trace using its ID.
 Select the Trace ID tab and enter the ID to view it.
 This functionality is enabled by default and is available in all versions of Grafana.